sodadata/docs/soda-cl/automated-monitoring.md

 In the context of [SodaCL check types]({% link soda-cl/metrics-and-checks.md %}check-types), automated monitoring checks are unique.
 This check employs the `anomaly score` and `schema` checks, but is limited in its syntax variation, with only a couple of mutable parts to specify which datasets to automatically apply the anomaly and schema checks.

-The example check below uses a wildcard character (`%`) to specify that Soda should execute automated monitoring checks against all datasets with names that begin with `prod`, and *not* to execute the checks against any dataset with a name that begins with `test`.
+The example check below uses a wildcard character (`%`) to specify that Soda Core executes automated monitoring checks against all datasets with names that begin with `prod`, and *not* to execute the checks against any dataset with a name that begins with `test`.

 ```yaml
 automated monitoring: